-Animal waste contains a high concentration of nutrients as well as bacteria and diseasecausing microorganisms that can cause problems.
+Animal waste contains a high concentration of nutrients as well as bacteria and disease-causing microorganisms that can cause problems.

-- Mountain Lakes has pet-waste rules that are enforced. - An example is requiring pet owners or their keepers to pick up and properly dispose of pet waste dropped on public or other people's property. - Remember to use newspaper, bags, or pooper-scoopers to pick up wastes. - Dispose of the wrapped pet waste in the trash or unwrapped in a toilet. - Never discard pet waste in storm drains.
+Mountain Lakes has pet-waste rules that are enforced.
+An example is requiring pet owners or their keepers to pick up and properly dispose of pet waste dropped on public or other people's property.

+- Use newspaper, bags, or pooperscoopers to pick up waste. - Dispose of the wrapped pet waste in the trash or unwrapped in a toilet. - Never discard pet waste in storm drains.